joeriks/VanillaViews/README.md

 In my sample view I use 100% vanilla code intentionally.
 Naturally it would be easy to add some helper functions, base classes or extension methods to get leaner code.
 The purpose here is to show a starting point for such work and that HTML can be done easily with what we have in C#.

+**Tests and HTML prototypes**
+Keep the HTML prototypes in a folder in your test project

+	/tests/prototypes/index.html

+Then compare your views with the contents of those files.
+Use HtmlAgilityPack or CsQuery to be able to compare the HTML - or parts of the HTML easily.

 **Performance**